Have you ever yelled over and over again to a marketing lead and found yourself wasting words on deaf ears?

 Done that?
 Great…Now, let’s get you in on what a buyer persona is and how to get started.

-Ready?
-Let’s go!Buyer personas (sometimes referred to as marketing personas) are fictional, generalized representations of your ideal customers.
-Personas help us all, in marketing, sales, product, and services, internalize the ideal customer we're… Click To Tweet
+[bctt tweet=”Buyer personas (sometimes referred to as marketing personas) are fictional, generalized representations of your ideal customers.
+Personas help us all, in marketing, sales, product, and services, internalize the ideal customer we’re trying to attract, and relate to our customers as real humans.” username=”dmsinstitute”]

 Having a deep understanding of your buyer persona(s) is critical to driving content creation, product development, sales follow up, and really anything that relates to customer acquisition and retention.